PrabaV88/MBAI5310G-AI-Programming-Prabaseelan-Vettivelu/Assignment_4/README.md

 ### Membership Structure

-Contract type and membership type were also important.
+Monthly contract type and membership type were important predictors.
 Monthly members may have more flexibility to stop renewing compared with members on longer-term contracts.

-FitLife Studio can design different retention strategies for monthly, six-month, annual, basic, standard, and premium members.
+FitLife Studio can design different retention strategies for monthly, basic, standard, premium, student, six-month, and annual members.

 ### Satisfaction